starnowski/posmulten/README.md

 <br/>
 <b>IMPORTANT!</b>
 <br/>
-By default, there is no assumption that statement has to contains the compensation operation for operation returned by the {@link #getCreateScript()} method.
+By default, there is no assumption that statement has to contains the compensation operation for operation returned by the getCreateScript() method.
-This means that the operation can not be by default treated as a rollback operation, but an operation that removes changes applied by statement returned by the {@link #getCreateScript()} method.
+This means that the operation can not be by default treated as a rollback operation, but an operation that removes changes applied by statement returned by the getCreateScript() method.

 <br/>
 <b>IMPORTANT!</b>